maxwolf621/SpringNote/SpringWithDatabase/Cache.md

 `@CacheConfig`
 - it allows to share the cache names (`KeyGenerator`、`CacheManager` and `CacheResolver`)

-### Cache Key
+### Cache Key with `KeyGenerator`

-Cache Key Generator uses `SimpleKeyGenerator` by default.
+This is responsible for generating every key for each data item in the cache, which would be used to lookup the data item on retrieval.

+The default implementation here is the `SimpleKeyGenerator`
 The caching abstraction uses a `simpleKeyGenerator` based on the following algorithm
 1. If no params are given, return `SimpleKey.EMPTY`.
 2. If only one param is given, return that instance.
 3. If more the one param is given, return a `SimpleKey` containing all parameters.